Size distribution and structure of Barchan dune fields: Data modeling: simulating the dune field

-Vast areas of our planet have arid environments where non--living matter predominates.
-The rare vegetation allows at many places the existence of highly mobile sand dunes which move in wind direction up to several decades of meters per year.
-For instance, in Morocco at the latitude of the Canarian Islands sand is shifted by wind from the beaches hundreds of kilometers into the continent (see fig.~\ref{fig:Morocco}).
-The unidirectional wind regimes and not too high sand coverage lead to the formation of isolated sand dunes called barchans.
-They move mostly uncorrelated with velocities proportional to their reciprocal height~\cite{Bagnold41}.
-The intrinsic instability of barchan dunes under an incoming sand flux leads to an increase of the largest dunes in the field whereas the smaller ones shrink until they disappear~\cite{Hersen04b,Hersen05b}.
+To understand physically the dune size distribution one must take into account the dynamical processes that govern the growth of single dunes.
+The intrinsic instability of barchan dunes under an incoming sand flux leads to an increase of the largest dunes in the field whereas the smaller ones shrink until they disappear [\cite{Duran10,Hersen04b,Hersen05b}].
 Hence, the mean size of the dunes should grow with the distance from the beginning of a field.
 Nevertheless, in many dune fields the sizes saturate.
-Two mechanisms have been proposed to avoid unlimited dune growth: instability of large dunes due to changing wind directions~\cite{Elbelrhiti05} and collisions between dunes~\cite{SchwaemmleHerrmann03,Endo04,Duran05,Hersen05b}.
+Two mechanisms have been proposed to avoid unlimited dune growth: instability of large dunes due to changing wind directions [\cite{Elbelrhiti05}] and collisions between dunes [\cite{SchwaemmleHerrmann03,Duran05,Hersen05b}].
+Here, we concentrate on the second mechanism.